maehrlab/bubblegrid/README.md

 `bubblegrid` helps you see your data when a plain scatterplot would be overplotted.
-To do that, it aggregates points within a hexagonal grid, then shows, via size, the point count.
-It also shows, via color, the intensity (e.g. gene expression) averaged within bins.
+To do that, it aggregates points within a hexagonal grid, then shows the point count as the bubble size.
+It also shows the intensity (e.g. gene expression) via color.
+The intensity / gene expression is averaged within bins.

     devtools::install_github("maehrlab/bubblegrid")
     library("bubblegrid")